hazelcast/hazelcast-reference-manual/src/SpringIntegration.md

 For more information about Spring Cache, please see <a href="http://static.springsource.org/spring/docs/3.1.x/spring-framework-reference/html/cache.html" target="_blank">Spring Cache Abstraction</a>.

-### Hibernate 2nd Level Cache Config
+### Configuring Hibernate Second Level Cache

 ***Sample Code***: *Please see our <a href="https://github.com/hazelcast/hazelcast-code-samples/tree/master/hazelcast-integration/spring-hibernate-2ndlevel-cache" target="_blank">sample application</a> for Hibernate 2nd Level Cache Config.*
 <br></br>

-If you are using Hibernate with Hazelcast as 2nd level cache provider, you can easily create `RegionFactory` instances within Spring configuration (by Spring version 3.1).
+If you are using Hibernate with Hazelcast as a second level cache provider, you can easily create `RegionFactory` instances within Spring configuration (by Spring version 3.1).
 That way, you can use the same `HazelcastInstance` as Hibernate L2 cache instance.

 ```xml
 <hz:hibernate-region-factory id="regionFactory" instance-ref="instance"